Heart Health: How to Prevent Heart Disease Before It Starts

 What Is Heart Health and Why Does It Matter?

-Heart health refers to how well your heart and blood vessels function to supply oxygen and nutrients to your body.
-A healthy heart beats regularly, pumps blood efficiently, and adapts to physical and emotional demands without difficulty.
+Heart health means how well your heart and blood vessels do their jobs; supplying oxygen and nutrients to your whole body.
+A healthy heart must beat regularly, and pumps blood efficiently.
+And it’s also able to adapt to your physical and emotional demands without difficulty.

-When heart health is compromised, conditions such as coronary artery disease, heart attack, heart failure, and stroke may develop.
+When heart health is negatively affected, conditions such as coronary artery disease, heart attack, heart failure, and stroke may develop.
 These conditions often progress silently over many years, which is why prevention and early detection are critical.

 How Heart Disease Develops

-- The heart works harder to pump blood
+- The heart works harder to pump blood, then symptoms appear during exertion or stress.

-If a plaque ruptures, a blood clot may form and suddenly block blood flow, leading to a heart attack.
+- If a plaque ruptures, separated from the vessel wall, a blood clot can form and suddenly block blood flow, leading to a heart attack.

 Common Types of Heart Disease